Dasarathi Gomango

-Dasarathi Gomango (born 2 March 1971) is an Indian politician from Odisha and a member of Odisha Legislative Assembly from Mohana.
-He is a member of the Indian National Congress.
+Dasarathi Gomango (also spelled Gamango; born 2 March 1971) is an Indian politician from Odisha who serves as a member of the Odisha Legislative Assembly representing the Mohana.
+He was originally elected as a member of the Indian National Congress in 2019 and re-elected in 2024.
+In March 2026, he was suspended from the party for anti-party activities and cross-voting during the Rajya Sabha elections, subsequently serving as an Independent legislator.